INAETICS/node-provisioning-service/README.md

 Run [Apache ACE Server] (https://ace.apache.org/) inside a Docker container.

+The needed bundles and gosh script moved to a new repository, see https://github.com/inaetics/bundles.
-Be sure to either uncomment the "ADD bundles /bundles" line in the Dockerfile, or map the "bundles" folder as a docker volume to /bundles when starting the container!
+Be sure to map them as a docker volume to /bundles when starting the container!